Hiking for Dogs: Hit the Trail with Your Furry Friend

 You’re in the right place!
 In this guide, we will be covering the following:

 - Is your dog a suitable trail companion?

-- What doggie related gear you should bring
+- What dogs hiking gear you should bring

 - What trail hazards to protect your pooch from

-If you are an outdoors lover, and a dog lover then there is nothing more wonderous than bringing your four-legged friend along on the trail.
+If you are an outdoors lover, and a dog lover then there is nothing more wondrous than bringing your four-legged friend along to hit the trail.

-To ensure you and your companion have a great time it is best to plan ahead and account for your dogs limitations, and bring any gear that you may need.
+To ensure you and your companion have a great time it is best to plan ahead and account for your dog’s limitations and bring any gear that you need.
 To help you sort out what’s important, we’ll take you through our complete guide to hiking with dogs.

-- Bring a leash – no matter how well trained you think your dog is.
+- Keep your dog on a leash – no matter how well trained you think your dog is.

 - Bring plenty of food and water for them.